pulumi/docs/content/blog/announcing-crossguard-preview/index.md

 * [Policy SDK](https://github.com/pulumi/pulumi-policy) to express custom policies using TypeScript or JavaScript
 * [Run Policy Packs locally]({{< relref "/docs/get-started/policy-as-code/authoring-a-policy-pack#testing-the-policy-pack-locally" >}}) using the `--policy-pack` flag
-* [AWSGuard library](https://github.com/pulumi/pulumi-awsguard) - codifies best practices for AWS
+* The [@pulumi/awsguard package](https://github.com/pulumi/pulumi-awsguard) codifies best practices for AWS
 * [Enforce Policy Packs]({{< relref "/docs/get-started/policy-as-code/enforcing-a-policy-pack" >}}) across your organization or particular stacks in the Pulumi Console
 * View policy errors and Policy Packs for an update in the Pulumi Console